oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-weed-out-spammers/rule.md

 ---

-​​​Maintaining a public profile on sites such as Facebook and LinkedIn is a free and easy way to connect with users and keep them updated your products, services or events.
+Maintaining a public profile on sites such as Facebook and LinkedIn is a free and easy way to connect with users and keep them updated your products, services or events.
 The downside to this is that not all who want to connect with you and your groups are real people – some are spammers or bots who will clog up your group, forum or event listing with unwanted advertisements or even links to sites that contain malicious code.

-​Before approving a membership request, consider:
+Before approving a membership request, consider:

 - How old is the account?